David Ortega

 Associate Director, Parent and Family Philanthropy

-Michelle has worked at Berkeley for more than 15 years and joined the Cal Parents & Families team in 2009.
-She oversees operations of the Parent and Family Philanthropy (PFP) program, including program events and communications, parent data integrity and analytics, and efforts to engage parents and families in Big Give, Berkeley’s annual 24-hour fundraising blitz.
+Michelle has worked at UC Berkeley for more than 15 years and joined the Cal Parents & Families team in 2009.
+As Associate Director, she oversees operations of the Parent and Family Philanthropy program, including program events and communications, parent data integrity and analytics, and efforts to engage parents and families in Big Give, Berkeley’s annual 24-hour fundraising blitz.
 A native of the Midwest, Michelle holds an M.A. in Depth Psychology and has worked with non-profits supporting the arts and humanitarian assistance.

 Melanie (Mel) Ortiz